 It is not unusual for 30 or 40 boats to take part in a JOG race.
 Events usually end with a post race prize giving at a suitable watering hole at the destination port.

-The Club also organises its own Club races over a weekend on the Solent.
+The Club also organises its own Club races & Training over weekends on the Solent.
+Specifics to these events can be seen in the annual racing calendar.